July's Birthstone - Ruby

-In ancient civilisations, ruby was worn as a talisman to help protect warriors in battle; this is said to be the symbolism behind Dorothy's protective ruby slippers in The Wizard of Oz.
+Universally, from ancient times to now, cultures have valued rubies as luxuriously special.
+Rewind to ancient civilisations, ruby was worn as a talisman to help protect warriors in battle.
+It's also said to be the symbolism behind Dorothy's protective ruby slippers in The Wizard of Oz.
+Cute!